girishsukukumar/python/topics-level-2.md

-#  A Hands on course on Programming with Python Level-Two
+#  A Hands-on course on Programming with Python Level-Two
 ###

 |**No** | **Topic**         |**Duration** | **Comments**|